 discovered them on MySpace and left them a message praising them and informing them of his desire to work with them someday.
 This, along with a successful tour with their buddies in Kamikabe, only served to further embolden them; when offered a deal with Metal Blade Records in 2012, it became apparent that their hard work had paid off.
 Recording for their full-length began in March of 2013; come that October, The Conscious Seed of Light

 was released and met with much fanfare and critical acclaim.
 Various tours followed; additionally, 2014 brought the band's first hiccup, as Ron Nelson decided to leave and was replaced by Alan Balamut.
-Additionally, their first major tour of that year with Oceano, Broken Hope, Fallujah, and Kublai Khan ended early due to a string of ill fortune that struck every band on the bill except them and resulted in the cancellation of the tour; thankfully, another tour with Whitechapel and DevilDriver is just around the corner, so it's likely that that was just a bump in the road.
+Additionally, their first major tour of that year with Oceano, Broken Hope, Fallujah, and Kublai Khan ended early due to a string of ill fortune that struck every band on the bill except them and resulted in the cancellation of the tour; thankfully, another tour with Whitechapel and DevilDriver was just around the corner and went fine, so it's likely that that was just a bump in the road.
+Kunz later quit in September and was replaced by Jon Topore, and the band is currently preparing to embark on the "Swamp Leper Stomp" tour with the newest Death to All

 - Hierarchy (2010) - EP